 Spiders are of the order Araneae and are arthropods that have eight legs and six or eight eyes and distinct mouthparts that are modified into fangs that have the capability to inject venom.
 Spiders are found all over the world and more than 40,000 different species of spiders have been identified.
-Spiders have the ability to extrude silk from their abdomens, which allows them create webs to help catch their prey.
+Spiders have the ability to extrude silk from their abdomens, which allows them to create webs to help catch their prey.
 Spiders prey on insects and other spiders, although some larger species have been known to take birds and lizards.
 There are a few species that are social and build communal webs to house anywhere from a few to 50,000 individual spiders.
 Most spiders live at most two years, although some of the larger spiders can live up to 25 years in protected spaces.
 Adult female spiders are larger than their adult male counterparts, sometimes dramatically larger.
 Males can be recognized by the presence of an enlarged pair of ‘palps’, or mouthparts.
 Male spiders are the ones that are more commonly found in homes because they tend to disperse during the mating season in search of females.
 Spiders come in many different shapes and sizes, some are smooth, some have a light ‘fur’ covering their bodies and legs.
-Spiders come in many different colors and can be found virtually everywhere, including in Cleveland, Detroit, Columbus, and throughout our service area.
+Spiders are very common in our service area.

-Spider bites result in a spider’s defensive or accidental interaction with humans.
-Almost 99% of spider bites are considered harmless, but rarely the symptoms of a spider bite can include necrotic wounds, systemic toxicity and in very rare cases, death.
+Spider bites usually result from a spider’s defensive or accidental interaction with humans.
+99% of spider bites are considered harmless, but on rare occasions, the symptoms of a spider bite can include necrotic wounds, systemic toxicity and in very rare cases, death.
 The chief concern with a spider bite is the venom that is injected into the victim.
-A ‘dangerous’ spider possesses a venom that is toxic to humans and has the capability of delivering this venom in large quantities in a single bite.
-An especially well known ‘dangerous’ spider is the black widow spider.
-These spiders have a venom that contains a neurotoxin used primarily in defense of other predators in the insect world.
-Black widow spiders will not instinctively bite humans, but when they do, the bite causes severe pain and a reaction of which young children and the elderly are especially susceptible.
-Most other spiders don’t pose a great health risk; however, a spider bite can be very unpleasant and uncomfortable and will irritate the skin.
+Most spiders found in our area don’t pose a threat; however, a spider bite can be very unpleasant and uncomfortable and will irritate the skin.

 There is no one particular reason why your home or business will have an infestation of spiders.
-If you have cracks or crevices in your foundation, or other spaces that are open to the elements, spiders and other pests will find their way in.
+You will generally find spiders looking for food in dark, moist areas where other insects tend to gather.

 Getting rid of spiders in your home may rely on reducing spider populations outside the structure.
-Removing rocks, wood piles, compost piles and other sheltering sites adjacent to the building can help eliminate the presence of spiders.
+Removing rocks, woodpiles, compost piles and other sheltering sites adjacent to the building can help eliminate the presence of spiders.
 Filling cracks and crevices near the foundation of the building can also help eliminate the migration of spiders into the dwelling.
-Sealing doors and keeping crawl spaces free of debris and other possible hiding places will help ensure that your property remains spider-free.
+Sealing doors and keeping crawl spaces free of debris, moisture, and other possible hiding places will help ensure that your property remains spider-free.

 Preventing spiders from entering your home or business can be very difficult.
 One of the best methods of reducing spider infestations in the home is to reduce the spider population outside the structure.
 Keeping your home clean can also help prevent future infestations.
 When your home is clean and clutter free, there are fewer places for pests and spiders to take refuge.
 Removing all existing spider webs can also help limit a future infestation of spiders.
 If you have followed these tips and still have problems with spiders, contact Rose Pest Solutions today!